-In October 2016 we began an exciting new chapter in DSL’s history.
-Originally, in conjunction with De Montfort University (DMU) in Leicester, we offer a full-time three year BA (Hons) degree course in Professional Acting for you to become a trained, qualified actor.
-Our BA degree course is now validated and awarded by University of West London.
+In October 2016, we began an exciting new chapter in DSL’s history, to offer a full-time three year BA (Hons) degree course in Professional Acting .
+Originally, with De Montfort University, our BA degree course is now validated and awarded by, our partners, the University of West London.

 Taking all the successful elements of the vocational programmes run by DSL, and adding the experience and opportunities offered by a University, this course gives every student a rock solid foundation for a successful career as an actor.

 This course is designed for students who have the talent, passion and commitment to become a professional actor but would also like to gain a BA (Hons) acting degree.
 Those who already have a degree might prefer to consider our one or two-year vocational courses.